 top of page

-I try to be honest with myself and not waste anyone's time.
-There are certain situations in which I can excel, and others where there is no doubt a better option.
+I want to be respectful of your time.
+There are certain situations in which I deliver enormous benefit, and others where there is no doubt a better option.

 Payments Expertise: A company that needs to tap into specific payments-oriented talent for critical areas of their organization.
-My network is deep and wide after two decades of industry concentration, which gives me access to a massive referral network, a sense of history, and the ability to engage prospective candidates with a story grounded in that history.
-This allows me to differentiate quicker from other recruiters and convince passive A-players to take a serious look at opportunities they would otherwise ignore.
-I understand their careers, have people in common, and understand many of the competitive differences between my employer and its competitors.
+My network is deep and wide after two decades of industry concentration, giving me access to a massive referral network and the ability to engage prospective candidates as an industry insider telling a story.
+This allows me to differentiate from other recruiters, convince passive A-players to take a serious look at opportunities they would otherwise ignore, generate more referrals, and uncover all sorts of hidden talent.

--Any company with a strong HR department ....
-I can go with the flow in start-up or uncertain environments, but I've found that my ability to build a solid working relationship with a competent HR department is critical to keeping out of trouble
+• A strong HR partnership.
+I can survive and thrive in uncertain environments, but building a solid working relationship with a competent HR department is critical to preventing wasteful drama.

 -The idea of being a go-to resource within a large holding company working on high-value projects/searches for its portcos is extremely interesting to me.
 I love the variety and being on the inside of something with complexity.
 I've thought about pitching myself this way to some private equity companies in my space, but have some reservations about doing it for small/medium tech companies.